aloma-io/aloma-io/docs/getting-started/toy-example.md

 ![task-execution-3](../static/asset/img/task-execution-3.png)

-Now have a look at the data and you will see it has changed in the opposite order but the end result is the same.
+Now have a look at the change data and you will see it has changed in the opposite order but the end result is the same.

 ## Retiring the ship